webplatform/docs/css/properties/list-style-image/index.md

 }}
 }}
 {{Notes_Section
+|Usage=The property has limited positioning options for the background image, and in some circumstances doesn’t work at all in IE.
+So it has become a far more common practice to simply set a background image on the list items.
 |Notes====Remarks===
 The '''list-style-image''' property can be applied to any element when [[css/properties/margin|'''margin''']] and [[css/properties/display|'''display''']]:'''list-item''' are applied.
 The [[css/properties/display|'''display''']]: '''list-item''' property is available starting with Microsoft Internet Explorer 6.
 When the image is available, it replaces the marker that is set with the [[css/properties/list-style-type|'''list-style-type''']] marker.